 It is very possible the mechanics found the original problem and installed new connectors to make the repair.
 Unfortunately, the inferior parts combined with the improper installation caused the same sort of problem in the system’s operation.
 At this point, I’m sure the mechanics’ frustration levels had pegged out.
 The problem had been found and a fix applied, but the flaps still didn’t work correctly.
 After checking and rechecking all the components, the exasperated mechanics finally gave in.
 After reading over the schematic, they realized they could bypass the limit switches and get something similar to correct flap operation by just employing the preselect switches.

-Having fresh eyes on the situation and none of the frustration the previous mechanics experienced, we were able to troubleshoot the problem relatively easy.
+Having fresh eyes on the situation and none of the frustration the previous mechanics experienced, we were able to troubleshoot the problem relatively easily.
 First, we tested the limit switches and verified they were functioning well and didn’t have any high resistance on their contacts.
 Second, we replaced all the connections with good quality units and crimped the wires in them with the specified tools.
 We then removed the splices that modified the system and returned it to its original design per Cessna’s wiring diagram.
 That’s all it needed, and everything worked to specifications as advertised.

 When discussing various airplane problems and solutions with your mechanic, listen very closely to what may not be being spoken out loud.
 We mechanics will let you know when a particular issue was difficult to resolve, I don’t know why we do, but maybe we just like to share the pain a little.
 When you hear these sorts of comments, listen for any hints that the solution may not be within the manufacturer’s specification.
 You might hear a phrase in the resolution that implies a work around was used.
 If you pick up on subtle hints to this effect, dig a little deeper to get a full understanding of what was done Remember, it’s very doubtful some nefarious act was committed, so be careful in your approach.
 Your best interpersonal skills should be brought to bear on this conversation.